alexyakunin/Stl.Fusion.Materials/Slides/Fusion_v2/Slides.md

 ![bg right:43%](./img/GrumpyCat.jpg)

 ---
-# No!
-Let's write a function!
+# Not yet!
+Let's draw a call graph for this function:

 ```cs
 decimal GetCartTotal(string cartId)